GaloisInc/crucible/doc/java-llvm.md

-At the most abstract level, symbolic execution works like normal program execution except that the values of all variables within the program can be arbitary *expressions*, rather than concrete values, potentially containing mathematical variables.
+At the most abstract level, symbolic execution works like normal program execution except that the values of all variables within the program can be arbitrary *expressions*, rather than concrete values, potentially containing mathematical variables.
 As a concrete example, consider the following C program, which returns the maximum of two values: